mtkgeek/local-library/README.md

 1. Open a browser to `http://127.0.0.1:8000/admin/` to open the admin site
 1. Create a few test objects of each type.
 1. Open tab to `http://127.0.0.1:8000` to see the main site, with your new objects.

+You can also just visit https://djangobooklist.herokuapp.com to see a live version